-Description Displays the Lock Wait duration broken down into lock levels such as Table, Page and dey, for the selected database, during the last minute: Lock Level-such as, Row, Key, Page, Table, or Other.
+View area Description Lock breakdown (Last minute) Displays the Lock Wait duration broken down into lock levels such as Table, Page and Key, for the selected database, during the last minute: Lock Level-such as, Row, Key, Page, Table, or Other.
 "Other" includes all other locks.
 Lock Wait-a graphical representation of the data displayed in the Time column.
-Time-amount of time the selected database was locked at the specified lock level. %-percentage of time the selected database was locked at the specified lock level.
-Sessions (Last Sample)-current number of sessions locked at the specified lock level. ote: All the information displayed in this table represents information collected during the last minute, with the exception of the Sessions column, which represents the
+Time-amount of time the selected database was locked at the specified lock level. "-percentage of time the selected database was locked at the specified lock level.
+Sessions (Last Sample)-current number of sessions locked at the specified lock level.
+Note: All the information displayed in this table represents information collected during the last minute, with the exception of the Sessions column, which represents the number of sessions, in the last sample, that were in a particular state.